DataMa-Solutions/docs/_posts/tips_of_the_week/2024-11-07-tip-of-the-week-130.md

 layout: post
 ---

-✨ Want to add your personal touch to comments while interpreting comparison analytics from the Datama extension in Looker Studio, PowerBI, or Tableau? 🤔 Yes, you can! 🌈 Say goodbye to default comments and hello to your custom insights below the waterfall chart! 🎉
+✨ Want to add your personal touch to comments while interpreting comparison analytics from the Datama extension in Looker Studio, PowerBI, or Tableau? 🤔 Yes, you can! 🌈 Say goodbye to default comments and hello to your custom insights below the waterfall chart ! 🎉

 Only 4 steps to get it done: